 What are the symptoms of COVID-19?

-Similar to many viral respiratory illnesses, the symptoms of the virus mimic the common cold and include mild to severe respiratory illness with fever, cough and difficulty breathing.
+Similar to many viral respiratory illnesses, the symptoms of the virus mimic the common cold and include mild to severe respiratory illness with fever, cough, chills, muscle aches, sore throat, new loss of taste or smell, and difficulty breathing.
 Symptoms may appear between two to 14 days after exposure to the virus.
-Also be mindful that we are in flu season and pollen counts are high, so there are many other causes for upper respiratory symptoms that are much more common than COVID-19.
+Also be mindful that there are many causes for upper respiratory and allergy symptoms that are much more common than COVID-19.